JuanValencia/Unstable-Magick/Staff of Purrs.md

 This wooden staff is decorated with animal carvings.
 It has 4 charges.
-While holding it, you can use an action to expend 1 charge from the staff and cause it to create one of the following sounds out to a range of 60 feet: a cat's hiss, a dog's growl, a bear's roar, or a distant dragon roar.
+While holding it, you can use an action to expend 1 charge from the staff and cause it to create one of the following sounds out to a range of 60 feet: a cat's purr, a dog's wag, a bear's snuffle, or a distant giant's humming.

 The staff regains 1d4 expended charges daily at dawn.
 If you expend the last charge, roll a d20.
 On a 1-5, the staff transmorphs into a [Staff of growl](Staff of growl).